Heat vulnerability in Minnesota and Wisconsin

 With the emergency department data, we ran several statistical tests to measure differences among age, sex, insurance status, county and month and year of admission.
 We assessed patterns of correlation to see which risk factors were associated with heat-related illnesses.

-These county-level risk factors included urban and rural designations, climate regions, percent of elderly population living alone, people below the 185-percent poverty threshold, percent of population with limited English proficiency and occupation.
+These county-level risk factors included urban and rural designations, climate regions, percent of elderly population living alone, people below the poverty threshold, percent of population with limited English proficiency, and occupation.

 What we learned